TheNoobInventor/lego-ev3-segway/README.md

 #### MQTT Subscriber

-Double click on the *mqtt out* node and choose the broker that was just set up and type in the topic name as well.
+Double click on the *mqtt out* node and choose the broker that was just set up and type in the same topic name as well.
 Confirm these inputs by clicking on *Done*.

 <p align='center'>
   <img src=docs/images/mqtt_out.png width=400>
 </p>

-Click again on the *Deploy* button to effect these changes.
+Click again on the *Deploy* button to save these changes.

 The `mosquitto_sub` client will be used to demonstrate MQTT subscription.
-The client will subscribe to the topic **'test/topic'** to receive any incoming messages published from Node-RED.
+The client subscribes to the topic **'test/topic'** to receive any incoming messages published from Node-RED.

-Firstly, double click on the *inject* node, choose a name for it, then change the payload type from timestamp to a string.
+First, double click on the *inject* node, choose a name for it, then change the payload type from **timestamp** to a **string**.

 <p align='center'>
   <img src=docs/images/1_inject_node.png width=400>